Equity Crowdfunding Directory—USA Not All Crowdfunding Sites Can Be Used for Raising Capital

 Crowdfunding is no easy route to equity raising.
 You should really learn about the process and the regulations, before trying to jump in.
 Wefunder has a place on its site where you can ask questions.
-Many other platforms have very helpful guidance, Crowdfunder has a good guide to equity crowdfunding.
+Many other platforms have very helpful guidance.
 I would still suggest that you do your own research.
 Take a look at the Securities and Exchange Commission compliance guide on what is technically called ‘regulation crowdfunding’.
 The guide is for the platforms, but it will help you understand the process, despite the legalese.

 An interesting development is that 30 States (as of January 2018) have adopted crowdfunding provisions in their rules or statutes recognizing that equity crowdfunding, done responsibly, with appropriate disclosure and safeguards, is another valuable tool that small companies can use to raise capital.
 This level is generally referred to as Intrastate Equity Crowdfunding).
 Eight more States have legislation pending or under disccussion.
 Take a look at this Crowdfunded Insider article, and you can see examples listed below.

 You might find the book, Equity Crowdfunding: The Complete Guide For Startups And Growing Companies, by Nathan Rose a helpful and not very expensive investment, the paperback is just $15.